 9 – AVETMISS: Australian Vocational Education and Training Management Information Statistical Standard.

-It is a national data standard that ensures consistent and accurate capture and reporting of VET information about students.
+It is a national data standard that ensures consistent and accurate capture.
+In addition, reporting of VET information about students.

 10 – API: Application Programming Interface

 API is a set of tools, protocols, and subroutine definitions for building applications.
-In the case of eLearning, it’s often used in the context of the LMS API and its ability to link to other software.
+Therefore, in the case of eLearning, it’s often used in the context of the LMS API and its ability to link to other software.

 11 – Blended Learning

 An educational syllabus that combines multiple media types with a combination of offline and online learning.
-It often is a blend of face-to-face and eLearning.
+In other words, it’s often a blend of face-to-face and eLearning.

 12 – Learning Pathway

-An individual learning path is taken by a learner through a range of learning activities that allow them to build knowledge progressively.
-A learning pathway is tailored specifically to a learner’s own circumstance.
+An individual pathway to learn is taken by someone through a range of activities that allow them to build knowledge in a progressive manner.
+Therefore, a learning pathway is tailored specifically to a learner’s own circumstance.

 13 – Competency Mapping